Can I Qualify for Disability with Vision Loss? (Updated for 2024)

 Even the expense of a guide dog may be outside the grasp of a disabled worker.
 According to the Guide Dog Foundation, the cost of raising and training a single service animal is about $50,000.

-Patients and doctors frequently do all they can to retain or improve sight, using surgical procedure, medications, and other treatment methods.
-Bills add up quickly, particularly for patients that have lost their job and their health insurance along with it.
+Patients and doctors frequently do all they can to retain or improve sight, using surgical procedures, medications, and other treatment methods.
+Bills add up quickly, particularly for patients who have lost their jobs and their health insurance along with it.

 A decrease in average earnings or total loss of income from work after vision loss is common too, with workers often being unable to continue employment in their traditional field.